binnes/esp8266Workshop/docs/index.md

 To move through the workshop you can use the top menu to select a specific section or use the **Next ->** button in the top menu to move to then next section as you finish each section.

+## Access to workshop material

+The source for this workshop is hosted on [GitHub](https://github.com/binnes/esp8266Workshop) and this site is automatically generated from the Markdown in the GitHub repository.

 ## Typical agenda for a workshop day

 This workshop works well as a face-to-face workshop taking the majority of a day.
 A typical agenda can be seen [here](AGENDA.md).